DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 }
 ```

-in this example the if statement would not be executed as our string starts with
+In this example the `if` statement would not be executed as our string starts with
 `hello` and not with digits.
-In the same way we want to have the same kind of
+In the same way, we want to have the same kind of
 restriction when we use `/g`.
 We need a way to say: *Now check something, and
 it must start where the last regex stopped*.
-And this is what the `\G` anchor
+This is what the `\G` anchor
 does in a regex.

-Consider we want to parse an alphanumeric followed by a number.
+Consider the case in which we want to parse an alphanumeric followed by a number.
 When we don't
-use any anchor this will be sucessfull, even if it shouldn't.
+use any anchor this will be sucessful, even if it shouldn't.

 ```perl
 my $str = "hello world 1234";